 If you’re hanging a single picture or group of pictures above an item of furniture – whether a sideboard, bed or sofa – try to match the artwork’s proportions with what sits below.
 Exactly the same size is ideal, but up to two-thirds of its width will work, too.

-Sometimes artwork will have greater impact in a room if it’s placed in a position you might not have considered at first.
+Sometimes displaying pictures will have greater impact in a room if it’s placed in a position you might not have considered at first.
 This could be behind the head of a bed...

 Or on a staircase...